top of page

 c.
 Ahab.

-Jezebel was his wife, who was the most evil pagan female in the Bible and hated God's believers.
+Jezebel, his wife, was the most evil pagan woman in the Bible and hated God's believers.

 Ahab practiced worship of the god Baal and built a shrine to Baal.

-He was the most disapproved and deplorable evil king in the Bible.
+He was the most disapproved-of and deplorable evil king in the Bible.

 Ahab murdered a vineyard owner so that he could have the vineyard for himself.

-He did not follow God's command to kill the king of Aram during a battle.
+He disobeyed God's command to kill the king of Aram during a battle.

 a.
 Jeroboam II.